 Are you curious about the commercial cleaning business?
 Want to know what it takes to be timely, clean efficiently, and make sure that every task is completed?
 It is not difficult to learn this trade.
 It does, however, require focus and intentionality, believe it or not.
-Here are 2 best practices that will show you how to clean an office building.
+Here are 2 best practices that will show you how to clean a commercial office building.

 There are all types of office cleaning tips and tricks that you can easily search for online.
 You can quickly get access to cleaning lists, guides and procedures at the click of a mouse.
-Having lists like these are great especially if you’re just starting your office cleaning service business.
+Having lists like these are great especially if you’re just starting your commercial office building cleaning service business.

 One good office cleaning template to start with is Customer Profile Worksheets.
 You can grab your FREE PRINTABLE HERE.